DTU-Space-Electronics-Mechanics-group/dtu-space-interview-homework/README.md

    - Type and select `Remote-SSH: Connect to Host...`.
    - Choose the host you configured, see [here](docs/ssh_authentication_between_windows_and_linux.md).
    - Once connected to the remote host, you can open a folder on the remote machine by selecting `File -> Open Folder` and navigating to the desired directory, which is the directory into which you have cloned the git repository.
-   - Open another SSH connection to the Linux machine, this can either be done with a new instance of VS Code, [PuTTY](https://putty.org/), Powershell or any other SSH client.
-   - Navigate to the cloned git repository in this new terminal and launch GRMON by running `./launch_grmon.sh`
-        - Make sure that the DSU interface specified in the GRMON launch argument corresponds to the correct interface on your system.
-        - Make sure that the file is executable, if not, run `sudo chmod +x launch_grmon.sh`.
-        - Make sure that the default GRMON GDB port 2222 is open in the Linux firewall `ufw allow 2222`

 The rest of the steps are the same for both use cases: